Advancing wholesale tokenized markets in Australia

 Public and private sectors, aligned

-- Observe real-world behaviour of tokenised settlement models
+- Observe real-world behaviour of tokenized settlement models

 - Identify operational and regulatory risks early